Can Invoice Factoring Help Your Company?

 It can be frustrating dealing with lenders who do not qualify your applications.
 Furthermore, growing your business requires working capital to hire new employees and acquire new customers.
 Accordingly, invoice factoring benefits your business by bypassing the wait for customer payment.

 You can read How much do factoring companies charge?

 What is Invoice Factoring?

 In short, factoring accounts receivable (A/R) is selling your invoices to a third-party invoice factoring company.
 For example, Bankers Factoring buys your unpaid invoices and collects payments from your customers.
 Your company receives an initial cash advance from 80 to 93%, and you only pay a factoring fee or discount rate.

 Additionally, the discount rate does not require you to put up cash for the payment.
 Instead, the fee from .9% to 1.5% is taken off received payments.
-Factoring a receivable can help small business owners secure working capital when banks and lenders turn you away.
+Factoring a receivable can help small business owners secure working capital when banks and lenders turn you away for a bank loan.